Skip to main content

 Webhook Notifications

-Auto-settlements trigger webhook events when settlements are executed:
+Auto-settlements trigger webhook events when settlements are executed.
+Which event family you receive depends on the settlement type that ran:

 Webhook Payload Example